kevin-cazal/draft-camp-dj/DJ/part1_starter/workshop/detailed.md

 - It prevents errors from trying to play sounds that aren't loaded
 - It's the standard way to load assets in p5.js

-**Real-world analogy**: Like preparing ingredients before cooking - you gather everything you need first, then you can use them.

 ### Step 2 (A): Loading Sounds in preload()